-Incheon Songdo is connected by four beautiful bridges to city of Incheon.
+Incheon Songdo is a smart city built on 1,500 acres of land fill along the neighboring city of Incheon Yellow Sea waterfront.
+It is connected by five beautiful bridges to city of Incheon.
 In addition, there is the majestic Incheondaegyuo Bridge.
-As the longest bridge in South Korea, it provides direct transportation from Songdo to Incheon International Airport (about 20-minute car ride).
-As a part of the Incheon Free Economic Zone (IFEZ), Incheon Songdo incooporates up-to-date technology and environmental-friendly living for the residents and visitors.
+As the longest bridge in South Korea, it provides direct transportation from Songdo to Incheon International Airport (about 30-60minute car ride; it now has two terminals).
+As a part of the Incheon Free Economic Zone (IFEZ), Incheon Songdo incorporates up-to-date technology and environment-friendly living for the residents and visitors.

 I hope this website will introduce and entice you to come and visit.
 Hopefully you’ll keep Incheon Songdo in your heart forever.